 PLS 212 - U.S. Government I

 Teaches structure, operation, and process of national, state, and local governments.
 Includes in-depth study of the three branches of the government and of public policy.
-Part II of II.
+Part II of II (May be taken out of sequence).